foxwallet/hc.foxwallet.com/docs/09-security-tips.md

 Unlike on PCs, each app on your smartphone creates a separate user.
 That means that if an app infects one user, it can’t infect anybody else’s phone unless that person gives the app permission.

-If you need to use dApp on PC, I recommend using FoxWallet's WalletConnect function.
-With WalletConnect, you can bridge the communication between dApps and FoxWallet.
+If you need to use dApp on PC, I recommend using FoxWallet's `WalletConnect` function.
+With `WalletConnect`, you can bridge the communication between dApps and FoxWallet.

-## 7. Disable iCloud Backup on iOS

-If you have enabled iCloud backup for app data, this will include your password-encrypted FoxWallet vault.
-If your password isn’t strong enough, and someone phishes your iCloud credentials, this can mean stolen funds.

-You can disable iCloud backups for FoxWallet specifically by turning off the toggle here:
-`Settings > Profile > iCloud > Manage Storage > Backups`

-If you want to avoid iCloud surprising you with unrequested backups in the future, you can turn off this feature at:
-`Settings > Apple ID/iCloud > iCloud > iCloud Backup`